In this article, you will learn three ways to secure the start and finish of a stitching line — backstitch; lockstitch

 I know you’re probably thinking, “Whatever, Janine.”
-But trust me, for certain fabrics like chiffon or a lightweight cotton, it can make a huge difference.
+But trust me, for certain fabrics like chiffon or lightweight cottons, it can make a huge difference.
 You’ll see.

 Sew easy tip: Some machines have a built-in stitch for backstitching So all you have to do is position your fabric, sew your seam line.
 Then, as you near the end of the seam line, you press the reverse button once and let the machine do its thing!
 With this feature, no more backstitching than absolutely necessary!
 Love, love, love!

 RELATED: Click HERE to learn how to sew a plain seam.